Open sets of Axiom A flows with Exponentially Mixing Attractors (with Erratum): Results Outline of the Proof

 This question of regularity is a subtle issue.
 For Anosov flows, one cannot in general expect the stable foliation (or equivalently the unstable foliation) to have better regularity than H\"older~\cite{HW1999}.
 If the invariant foliation of interest has codimension one, then $\cC^1$ regularity can be obtained; see e.g. \cite[Appendix 1]{PT93}.
 However the stable foliation of a hyperbolic flow can never have codimension one since in the splitting $T_{\Lambda}\M = \bE^{s} \oplus \bE^{c} \oplus \bE^{u}$ the complementary direction to $\bE^s$ is $\bE^c\oplus\bE^u$.

 We will construct open sets of Axiom~A flows which satisfy the assumptions of Theorem~\ref{thm:regularity}.
 Note that the domination condition \eqref{eq:kdomination} implies that the flows we consider are volume contracting and so the attractor has zero volume and consequently the flow is necessarily not Anosov.
-Since the domination condition is an open condition it implies that there exist open sets of Axiom~A flows which posses a $\cC^{2}$ stable foliation.
-Therefore, to prove that robust exponential mixing does exist we apply Theorem~\ref{thm:expmix} and prove that the non-joint integrability of stable and unstable foliations is an open condition.
+Since the domination condition is an open condition it implies that there exist open sets of Axiom~A flows which possess a $\cC^{2}$ stable foliation.
+Since the non-joint integrability of stable and unstable foliations is an open and dense condition (see e.g.~\cite[Remark 1.10]{FMT} and references therein), to prove that robust exponential mixing does exist we apply Theorem~\ref{thm:expmix}.
 Details of this argument are given in Section~\ref{sec:mainproof}.